na-stewart/Free-SafeSurf/README.md

 In the instance that SafeSurf causes connectivity issues, it is recommended to simply utilize the Windows network adapter troubleshooter.
 This will in most instances fix your connectivity issues.

 ### Why does SafeSurf ask for administrator priviliges?
-Functionality including setting DNS, manipulating the hosts file, and some circumvention measures require elevation to function.
+Functionality including setting DNS, manipulating the hosts file, and some anti-circumvention measures require elevation to function.

 ### Help!